curl/curl/docs/INSTALL.md

 ## Building from git

-If you get your code off a git repository instead of a release tarball, see the `GIT-INFO` file in the root directory for specific instructions on how to proceed.
+If you get your code off a git repository instead of a release tarball, see the `GIT-INFO.md` file in the root directory for specific instructions on how to proceed.

 # Unix